aksrivastava/exceldatatoimage/README.md

-# Excel to PDF to Cropped Images
+# Excel Column A cell data to  desired sized Images

 Convert Excel data to beautifully centered PDFs and create cropped images with ease!